fxm90/dev-notes/README.md

 ## #12 - Safe access to an element at index
-⛑ Using the underneath shown range operator, we can easily create an extension to safely return an array element at the specified index, or `nil` if the index is outside the bounds.
+⛑ Using the range operator, we can easily create an extension to safely return an array element at the specified index, or `nil` if the index is outside the bounds.

 ```swift
 extension Array {